Russian Constructivism - The True Vanguard Art Movement

 Russian Constructivism was the last and most influential modern art period to flourish in Russia in the 20th-century.
-Looking back in 1924, the painter Kazimir Malevich wrote: “We have drawn two conclusions from Cubism, one is Suprematism, the other Constructivism…” Like Suprematism, Constructivism was formed in 1914, before the October Revolution in 1917 and the most important figure, which most associate to stand as its founder, was Vladimir Tatlin.
+Looking back in 1924, the painter Kazimir Malevich wrote: “We have drawn two conclusions from Cubism, one is Suprematism, the other Constructivism…” Like Suprematism, Russian Constructivism was formed in 1914, before the October Revolution in 1917 and the most important figure, which most associate to stand as its founder, was Vladimir Tatlin.
 Focused on the careful technical analysis of modern materials, and the refusal of the idea that art should be produced for the art’s sake but as a practice for social purposes, Constructivism borrowed the ideas of the above-mentioned Cubism, but also Futurism and its ideas rooted in the celebration of the modern man and the fast and furious machines.
-It also relied heavily on the criticism and the denial of the spirituality that Suprematism and its leading figure Malevich promoted.
+Constructivism art also relied heavily on the criticism and the denial of the spirituality that Suprematism and its leading figure Malevich promoted.

 The sometimes violent Constructivist attacks on the idea of the divine, as well as Malevich’s replay and the common goal of the two periods that saw creative production belonging to society at large, form one of the richest documents of the modern 20th-century arts.
 Let us now take a closer look into one of the most “rational” and sometimes even referred to as a “dark period” in history and reflect upon some of the key ideas of the period, the style of the produced artworks, and its legacy.